brdx88/execute-sql-with-auto-retries/README.md

 This approach is helpful in scenarios where database connectivity might be unstable, ensuring your queries are executed without manual intervention.

 ## Features
-- Automatic Retry Handling: If a query fails due to an operational error, the script retries it up to 500 times (configurable).
+- **Automatic Retry Handling**: If a query fails due to an operational error, the script retries it up to 500 times (configurable).
-- Customizable Retry Limit: Set a custom retry limit based on your requirements.
+- **Customizable Retry Limit**: Set a custom retry limit based on your requirements.
-- Time-Stamped Logs: Detailed logs for both successful and failed attempts, complete with timestamps.
+- **Time-Stamped Logs**: Detailed logs for both successful and failed attempts, complete with timestamps.
-- Error Handling: Robust exception handling for operational errors encountered during query execution.
+- **Error Handling**: Robust exception handling for operational errors encountered during query execution.

 ## Installation & Usage
 1. Clone this repository: